Barrett Dam

-Barrett Dam is a concrete arch-gravity dam in southern San Diego County, California in the United States, forming Barrett Lake on Cottonwood Creek.
+Barrett Dam is a concrete arch-gravity dam in southern San Diego County, California, United States, forming Barrett Lake on Cottonwood Creek.
 The dam is part of the city of San Diego's local water supply system.

 Overview and operations

 Barrett Dam is located in a narrow canyon just below the confluence of Cottonwood Creek and Pine Valley Creek, about 35 mi east of downtown San Diego.
 The dam is 171 ft high above the riverbed and 746 ft long, forming a reservoir with 34206 acre feet of usable capacity.
 The dam contains 139569 yd3 of concrete.
 The spillway is located on the face of the dam and is a stepped overflow structure controlled by gates.
 At maximum water levels the spillway capacity is approximately 87500 cuft/s.
 To prevent flash floods from overtopping the dam, the gates are left open during the rainy season from November 1 to April 1.

 The dam's primary purpose is to store water for diversion through the Dulzura Conduit, a 14 mi long concrete aqueduct which transfers water from the Cottonwood Creek basin to Lower Otay Reservoir.
 Water is released into the Dulzura Conduit via an outlet tower and a 30 in diameter pipe with a capacity of 271 cuft/s.
 Water stored at Lower Otay passes through the Otay Water Treatment Plant before entering the municipal system.
 Barrett is one of two dams on Cottonwood Creek, the other being Morena Dam 8 mi upstream.
 Because Barrett is a deeper and narrower lake than Morena and experiences less evaporation, the city prioritizes water storage in Barrett.
 Water is moved downstream from Morena as long as storage space is available in Barrett.
 Resultantly, Barrett Lake is usually at a high level except during periods of extended drought.